Robust Elicitable Functionals: Introduction

 where $R$ is a law-invariant risk measure and $F_Y^\Q$ is the cumulative distribution function (cdf) of $Y$ under $\Q$.
 Thus, a worst-case risk measure is the largest value the risk measure can attain over a predetermined set of cdfs.

 From a statistical perspective, the notion of elicitability of a law invariant functional is of interest as it yields a natural backtesting procedure \citep{NoldeZiegel2017}.
 Of course, risk measures are functionals, and specific risk measures, such as the Value-at-Risk (VaR), are elicitable.
-An elicitable risk measures has representation as the minimiser of the expectation of a suitable scoring function \citep{Gneiting2011}.
-Thus, for an elicitable risk measure $R$ with corresponding scoring function $S$, the worst-case risk measure given in \eqref{eq:worst-case-rm} can equivalently be written as
+An elicitable risk measure can be represented as the minimiser of the expectation of a suitable scoring function \citep{Gneiting2011}.
+Thus, for an elicitable risk measure $R$ with corresponding scoring function $S\colon\A\times \R \to [0, \infty)$, the worst-case risk measure given in \eqref{eq:worst-case-rm} can equivalently be written as

 The worst-case risk measure framework yields a worst-case cdf, that is, the one attaining the supremum in \eqref{eq:worst-case-rm} and \eqref{eq:worst-case-rm-elicitable}.
-This worst-case cdf may be interpreted as the distribution of the losses when the most adverse probability measure in $\Qs$ materialises.
-Depending on the choice of uncertainty set and risk measure, however, these worst-case cdfs may yield ineffectively wide risk bounds, see \cite{RuschendorfVanduffelBernard2024} for various instances.
-Alternatively to changing the distribution of the losses, the risk measure may be altered to a ``worst-case / robust'' risk functional.
-Motivated by this, we interchange the supremum and argmin in \eqref{eq:worst-case-rm-elicitable} and define the robust elicitable functional (REF) as
+This worst-case cdf may be interpreted as the distribution of the losses when the most adverse (with respect to the risk measure) probability measure in $\Qs$ materialises.
+Worst-case values, also called risk bounds, have been studied extensively for various choices of uncertainty set and risk measure, see \cite{RuschendorfVanduffelBernard2024} for an extensive overview.

+Alternative to the worst-case methodology, we propose leveraging distributional robustness and elicitability to create a robust elicitable functional (REF).
+Motivated by this, we interchange the supremum and argmin in \eqref{eq:worst-case-rm-elicitable} and define the REF as